Are you …

 - Demonstrate an understanding of the unique needs of your local community.

-- Show experience engaging community members and partners in prioritizing library services.
+- Demonstrate strong interest in engaging with community members and partners to develop library services.

-- Be able to dedicate one primary point of contact for project participation from February 2017–June 2018 to (a) participate productively and consistently in collaborative online learning with other project participants, and (b) facilitate the community engagement, space transformation and active learning services central to this project.
+- Be able to dedicate one primary point of contact for project participation from March 2019–May 2020 to (a) participate productively and consistently in collaborative online learning with other project participants, and (b) facilitate the community engagement, space transformation and active learning services central to this project.
 Ideally, this single point of contact is someone with decision-making authority at the library, or, minimally, someone with full support from the library director.
+Please note library directors will be expected to actively engage in the project by participating in the online learning community, attending certain live, online sessions, communicating with the project team and other project activities.

-- Have regular access to an internet-connected computer or laptop, as well as an audio connection (telephone or audio through your computer, i.e. VoIP), to participate in online webinars and meetings, and access the online community of practice for this project.
+- Have regular access to an internet-connected computer or laptop, as well as an audio connection (telephone or audio through your computer, i.e. VoIP), to participate in online webinars and meetings, and access the online learning community for this project.

 - Be able to work within the cost reimbursement process for allowable expenses associated with your library’s space transformation, per the terms defined above.